skillpub/collaboration/README.md

 ```
 Config is ready, RUN ```skillpub```.

-Go to your Slack messenger, left menu, press + in section Apps or Direct Messages, find your bot (our is @NasaHelper) and open chat whith it.
+Go to your Slack messenger, left menu, press + in section Apps or Direct Messages, find your bot (our is NasaHelper) and open chat whith it.
 It should be online (little circle next to name should be green).

+Text to your bot ```hello```, you'll see the answer.

+Now go to folder skill (as you remember it was created when we first time run Skillpub).
+You will see hello.py script, open it, you'll see the code, play whith it.

+That is all for Quickstart.
+Just a few poins to add:
+ - Pyhton file in folder skills can be run from channel (Slack in our example)
+ - file name - is command to run
+ - first line in file in triple quote - is skill help, text to your bot ```help``` to see it
+ - text to your bot ```publisher```, or just ```pub``` to get a link to Skillpub Web Application ([JupyterLab](https://jupyterlab.readthedocs.io)), check it out.
+Remember you must be in publishers list in config.
+ - to manage access to scripts put them to subfolders in folder skills, and add subfolder name to users groups like this ```"james": {"groups":"subfolder name", "channels": {"slack" : "james"}}```

+For more details and examples go to our Tutorial.
+Thanks for attention, see you.